scenerystack/community/docs/reference/api/scenery/MatrixBetweenProperty.md

 # MatrixBetweenProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/MatrixBetweenProperty.ts](https://github.com/phetsims/scenery/blob/main/js/util/MatrixBetweenProperty.ts) for the most up-to-date information.

 ## Overview

 A Property that, if there is a unique path from one Node to another (A =&gt; root =&gt; B, or A =&gt; B, or B =&gt; A), will